The most beautiful spots for sakura in Tokyo.

-Tucked away in the northwestern Tokyo, this low-key park boasts 1,000 stunning cherry trees.
+Tucked away in northwestern Tokyo, this low-key park boasts 1,000 stunning cherry trees.
 Even larger than Yoyogi Park, the expansive grounds in the residential Nerima ward of Tokyo are ideal for picnics, and its location outside of the city center keeps Hikarigaoka pleasantly uncrowded compared to some of the capital’s other parks.
 This park’s got it all, including sports fields, a BBQ area and a swimming pool.
-There’s even a library and a bird sanctuary on site!
+There is also a library and bird sanctuary on site.

 Around 800 cherry trees line a four-kilometer stretch of Meguro River, bringing a touch of Kyoto to the capital every spring.
 Enjoy a romantic stroll under the overhanging branches, which look particularly beautiful when illuminated with pink lanterns at night.
 For unobstructed views of the blossoms, opt for a river cruise.
 During the festival, food and drink stalls pop up along both sides of the river – grab a glass of pink champagne to really get in the sakura spirit!